The 3 Methods To Start A Fire With Sticks Are…

 Palms flat, stick between palms and you rub your hands together making the stick twirl.

-The twirling action of the stick then transfers rotational energy (via friction at the point of contact) between the stick and the fireboard.
+The twirling action of the stick transfers rotational energy (via friction at the point of contact) between the stick and the fireboard.

 Pro Tip: